matheusneder/Xamarin.Forms.ImagePicker/README.md

 ### Usage

 Inject `IImagePickerService` using your favorite container.
-Service implamentation register is already done by Xamarin.Forms.DependencyAttribute, I tested using Unity container and it works fine with constructor parameter injection.
+Service implementation register is already done by Xamarin.Forms.DependencyAttribute, I tested using Unity container and it works fine with constructor parameter injection.
 You may also resolve with `Xamarin.Forms.DependencyService.Get<IImagePickerService>()`.

 Example: